Search | Directories | Reference Tools

 A specific learning disability is unique to the individual and can appear in a variety of ways.
 It may be difficult to diagnose, to determine impact, and to accommodate.

-Generally speaking, someone may be diagnosed with a learning disability if he/she is of average or above-average intelligence and there is a lack of achievement at age and ability level, or a large discrepancy between achievement and intellectual ability.
+Generally speaking, someone may be diagnosed with a learning disability if they are of average or above-average intelligence and there is a lack of achievement at age and ability level, or a large discrepancy between achievement and intellectual ability.

 An untrained observer may conclude that a person with a learning disability is "lazy" or "just not trying hard enough."
 He may have a difficult time understanding the large discrepancy between reading comprehension and proficiency in verbal ability.
 The observer sees only the input and output, not the processing of the information.
 Deficiencies in the processing of information make learning and expressing ideas difficult or impossible tasks.
 Learning disabilities usually fall within four broad categories: